 Imperial designs: technology and empire in the 19th century

 In this exhibition we explore some of the technological achievements of the period when Britain arguably experienced the peak of her imperial and industrial power.
 In the years 1815 to 1870 she was undoubtedly the ‘workshop of the world’, and there was no rival posing both a military and an economic threat.
 We look at developments in railway and maritime transport, in telegraphic communication and in architecture, tunnelling and sanitary engineering, and at the role of scientific enquiry in furthering technical advance.

 Many of the items in this exhibition were drawn from the FCO Historical Collection and it is now available to view online.
-It originally ran from 10 October - 14 December 2013 in the Weston Room at the Maughan Library.

 From woodcut to photograph: techniques of book illustration